 - Lumiere’s (Main Dining)

 - Daisy’s De-Lites (Quick Service)

 - Pinocchio’s Pizzeria (Quick Service)

 Rapunzel’s Royal Table, the newest restaurant on the Disney Magic, takes you inside the ballroom of the royal castle during the celebration of Rapunzel’s birthday.
-During dinner, you’ll be entertained by the Snuggly Duckling Thugs and even have an encounter with Princess Rapunzel herself.
+During dinner, you’ll be entertained by the Snuggly Duckling Thugs and even encounter Princess Rapunzel herself.

 Enjoy elegant family dining at Lumiere’s.
 As the name suggests, the restaurant’s theme is inspired by Disney’s Beauty and the Beast and the menu has a French influence.